Your Horoscope This Week: October 15 to October 21

 AdvertisementADVERTISEMENT

-With Pluto now direct in your partnership sector, any relationship drama or misunderstandings are likely to be resolved this week, as long as you avoid passive aggressive behavior and hold yourself and others accountable for the transparency and honesty that comes with cultivating mature and healthy relationships.
-Be the type of partner you’d like to receive.
+With Pluto now direct in your partnership sector, any relationship drama or misunderstandings are likely to be resolved this week, as long as you avoid passive aggressive behaviour and hold yourself and others accountable for the transparency and honesty that comes with cultivating mature and healthy relationships.
+Be the type of partner you’d like to have.

 Leo Sun & Rising: